Y-Shivansh/CourseHub/README.md

 ## 📌 Note

-This project is currently under development.
+This project is currently under development.   (used framer-motion for smooth transitions, headlessui for dropdowns and collapsibles and react-toastify for toasts & react-modern-drawer for professional side drawer , "lucide-react" for icons)
 Frontend integration, file uploads, and payment features and AI Chat will be added in upcoming phases.